40-Question Management Consulting Evaluation Checklist

 Evaluation Criteria

-30% weightEvaluates whether firms will deliver the senior expertise they're pitching or pull a McKinsey-style bait-and-switch with junior associates.
-Measures willingness to make contractual team commitments with penalties.
+30% weightEvaluates whether firms will deliver the senior expertise they're pitching or default to a substitution pattern with associates a few weeks in.
+Measures willingness to put staffing commitments in the SOW with substitution penalties.

 Sample Questions

-- Names specific consultants who will work on project with LinkedIn profiles and contract penalties for substitution
+- Names specific consultants who'll work on the project, with LinkedIn profiles and substitution penalties in the SOW.

-- Commits senior partner to minimum 4 hours weekly with calendar availability and backup partner identified
+- Commits the senior partner to defined weekly hours with calendar availability and a named backup partner.

-- Provides utilization rates of proposed team members and guarantees 60%+ availability for project duration
+- Provides current utilization rates for proposed team members and commits to a stated availability level.

-- Explains partner succession plan if key team members leave firm or get reassigned to larger clients
+- Explains the partner succession plan if a key team member leaves the firm or rotates to another engagement.

-- Shows track record of team stability on similar projects with reference contacts for verification
+- Shows track record of team stability on similar engagements with reference contacts available for verification.

-25% weightMeasures real expertise in your specific industry and honest track record.
-Exposes firms trying to build practice areas on your dime or those hiding their 40% failure rate through selective references.
+25% weightMeasures real expertise in the client's specific industry and an honest track record.
+Surfaces firms building a new practice area on the engagement and firms hiding engagement-failure patterns through selective references.

 Sample Questions

-- Provides client references from same industry within past 18 months with specific project outcomes
+- Provides client references from the same industry within the past 18 months with specific project outcomes.

-- Demonstrates understanding of your regulatory environment, union constraints, and competitive dynamics
+- Demonstrates understanding of the regulatory environment, union constraints, and competitive dynamics specific to the industry.

-- Shows successful integration experience with your specific tech stack (Salesforce, SAP, NetSuite)
+- Shows successful integration experience with the client's specific tech stack (Salesforce, SAP, NetSuite, legacy ERP).

-- Explains how their methodology adapts to your constraints rather than insisting on standard approach
+- Explains how the methodology adapts to client constraints rather than insisting the standard approach works everywhere.

-20% weightEvaluates protection against scope creep disasters and hidden costs.
-Measures transparency about typical scope expansions and willingness to cap additional work without approval.
+20% weightEvaluates protection against the scope expansion patterns common on operational engagements and transparency about typical mid-project additions.
+Measures willingness to cap additional work without approval.

 Sample Questions

-- Provides fixed pricing for data integration work and system setup rather than hourly estimates
+- Provides fixed pricing for data integration and system setup rather than time-and-materials estimates.

-- Requires written approval and 2-week advance notice for changes above $25,000
+- Requires written approval and advance notice for changes above a stated threshold.

-- Explains travel cost structure and commits to using local talent when possible
+- Explains travel cost structure and commits to using local talent where available.

-- Details what work typically gets discovered during projects that wasn't in original scope
+- Details the work commonly discovered mid-engagement that wasn't in original scope.

-15% weightAssesses commitment to building your internal capabilities rather than creating consultant dependency.
-Measures willingness to put fees at risk for actual business outcomes.
+15% weightAssesses commitment to building internal capability rather than creating consultant dependency.
+Measures willingness to put fees at risk against measurable business outcomes.

 Sample Questions

-- Provides 90-day post-project support for implementation questions and adoption issues
+- Provides a structured post-delivery support window for implementation questions and adoption issues.

-- Measures knowledge transfer success through practical exercises rather than just documentation handover
+- Measures knowledge transfer success through practical exercises rather than handover documentation alone.

-- Explains how recommendations integrate with your existing Monday.com workflows and processes
+- Explains how recommendations integrate with existing workflow tooling (Monday.com, Asana, ServiceNow, or similar).

 10% weightEvaluates access to proprietary data sources and primary research beyond desktop analysis.
-Measures ability to provide insights your internal team couldn't generate independently.
+Measures whether the engagement will produce insights the internal team couldn't generate independently.

 Sample Questions

-- Describes primary research methodology including supplier interviews, customer research, and executive networks
+- Describes primary research methodology including supplier interviews, customer research, and expert networks.

-- Explains competitive intelligence capabilities beyond public annual reports and industry publications
+- Explains competitive intelligence capabilities beyond annual reports and industry publications.

-- Details how they handle confidentiality when working with competing clients in same industry
+- Details how confidentiality is maintained when working with competing clients in the same industry.

 Get the Management Consulting evaluation framework